anywhichway/reasondb/README.md

 ### Cursors

 Cursors are asynchronous to simplify integration with third-party storage engines that may already return data asynchronously.
-Asynchronous cursors will also simplify the creation of client/server based applications.
+Asynchronous cursors also simplify the creation of client/server based applications.

 Most ReasonDB cursors do not store all permutations of data required to form a row resulting from a query.
 Instead, they encapsulate a light-weight cross-product engine that given an offset will assemble the row on the fly.
 See http://phrogz.net/lazy-cartesian-product.
 The cross-product engine in ReasonDB can also handle join restrictions.